PawelBoe/corona-integration/README.md

 ## Results

 ### Total deaths in relation to corona deaths in germany
-Source code can be found in `corona_analysis.py`.
-Because of the registration delay of deaths by the Statistisches Bundesamt the data is not up to date (behind by about 3-4 Weeks).
+The source code can be found in `corona_analysis.py`.
+Because of the registration delay of deaths at the Statistisches Bundesamt the data is not up to date (behind by about 3-4 Weeks).
+This curve is smoothed by averaging each day with the day before (sliding window smoothing with a window size of 2 and a stride of 1).
 ![Corona-vs-total-deaths-germany](results/corona_total_deaths_germany.png)